KaiL0r/netcup-cli/README.md

 - Tasks
 - Users

+ToDO:

+- Server Firewalls
+- Server ISO
+- Server Images
+- Server Networking

 ## Contributing

 Add missing endpoints by following the existing pattern:

-- Add API methods in `internal/api/<category>.go` using the `Client.Do` helper.
+- Add API methods in `internal/api/<category>.go`.
-- Add CLI commands in `cmd/<category>.go` and register under an appropriate parent command.
+- Add CLI commands in `cmd/<category>.go` and register under server command.

 You can also refactor code or correct naming of things.
 Nothing is set in stone right now.
 Just send me a pull request and i'm gonna look into it, when i have time